 When you Google something, there’s the name of the website and then a description under it.
 That’s called the meta description.
-You’ve got to use that metadata to your advantage by, again, using relevant keywords about towing, the services you provide, your location, and so on.
+You’ve got to use that meta description to your advantage by, again, using relevant keywords about towing, the services you provide, your location, and so on.
 You’re trying to give people an idea of what you do – basically, give them a reason to click on your website.
-(Also, remember that you’re trying to make Google happy.
-Having the right metadata can help you when it comes to Search Engine Results Pages, or SERPs.)

 To make sure that potential clients can find your tow truck business’s website, you need to have a great homepage that’s optimized for search engines.
 Remember, you’re trying to make Google happy.
 You want Google to like you.
 Take some time and make sure that your website is put together well and that you’ve taken advantage of all the little details that can make a difference.